antonlegoo/gitbook-plugin-embed-pdf/README.md

 The `pdf` block takes the following attributes

 * `src` : (required) the url to the PDF to embed
-* `width` : the width of the container surrounding the PDF
+* `width` : the width of the object containing the PDF
-* `height` : the height of the container surrounding the PDF
+* `height` : the height of the object containing the PDF
 * `link` : (default=true) shows a link to view the PDF in a new browser window/tab